myragmayn/Latin-101/hw4.md

 Each of the following phrases comprises one noun in the nominative case described by a noun in the genitive case.
 Identify the gender, case and number of each noun.

-- amor Deianirae
+amor Deianirae
+- amor: masculine, nominative, singular
+- Deianirae: feminine, genitive, singular

 deus amoris
+- dues: masculine, nominative, singular
+- amoris: masculine, genitive, singular

 amor deorum
+- amor: masculine, nominative, singular
+- deorum: masculine, genitive, plural

 Herculis canis
+- Herculis: masculine, genitive, singular
+- canis: masculine, nominative, singular

 nomen dei
+- nomen: neuter, nominative, singular
+- dei: masculine, genitive, singular

 filii deorum
+- filii: masculine, nominative, plural
+- deorum: masculine, genitive, plural

 nomina filiorum
+- nomina: neuter, nominative, plural
+- filiorum: masculine, genitive, plural

 Translate the first noun phrase, amor Deianirae, into English.
 What are two different meanings that the phrase could have?
+- This phrase translates to "the love of Deianira."
+This could mean either the love that Deianira has for someone, or the love that someone has for Deianira.